Let’s stop telling cancer patients how to feel and what to do!

 I realize some cancer patients like hearing these kinds of things, which is fine.
 But many of us don’t.

-Regardless, what I am wondering is why is there this tendency in the first place to tell cancer patients how to feel or how to act?
+Regardless, why is there this tendency in the first place to tell cancer patients how to feel or how to act?